Compound Interest Calculator - Future Value and Long-Term Growth

 Using this calculator

-• Choose the number of Years and an Annual return (%).
+• Choose Years and an Annual return (%).

 • Add an optional Recurring contribution and select its frequency.

-• Click Calculate to view the chart and yearly breakdown.
+• Click Calculate to view the stacked chart and yearly breakdown table.

 Inputs explained

-• No taxes or trading frictions are modeled.
-Lower the return input to approximate net results.
+• No taxes or trading frictions beyond transaction cost are modeled.
+Lower the return input to approximate net results after tax.

-• Results are nominal and do not account for inflation.
+• Projections are nominal and do not account for inflation.
+Subtract 2 to 3 percent from your assumed return to estimate real purchasing power.

-• Past performance does not guarantee future results.
-Use outputs as planning illustrations.
+• Past performance is not indicative of future results.
+Use outputs as planning illustrations, not guaranteed outcomes.